Mickaël Piétrus: Golden State Warriors

-After leaving his native France, Piétrus was drafted by the Golden State Warriors.
+After leaving France, Piétrus was drafted by the Golden State Warriors.
 He played there for five seasons with the last being the 07–08 season.

 Orlando Magic

 During the 2008 off-season, Piétrus was signed by the Orlando Magic.

 In Piétrus's debut, he scored 20 points against the Atlanta Hawks.
 He continued to be a key player for the Orlando Magic, with one of his best games being against the Dallas Mavericks, where he made 5 three-point field goals to lead the Magic into a comeback and their first win in Dallas.

 Piétrus helped the Magic throughout the 2009 NBA Playoffs where the team reached its second Finals appearance and was a successful defender against LeBron James.
 However, he struggled during the final series against the Los Angeles Lakers, as Kobe Bryant proved too much for him to handle as Orlando fell short in five games.

 Phoenix Suns

 On December 18, 2010, Piétrus was traded to the Phoenix Suns along with Vince Carter, Marcin Gortat, a 2011 first-round draft pick, and $3 million, for former Magic player Hedo Türkoğlu, Jason Richardson, and Earl Clark.
 On December 9, 2011, the Suns tried to trade Piétrus and $1 Million to the Toronto Raptors in exchange for a conditional second round draft pick.
 One day later, Toronto decided to suspend the trade because Piétrus had a problem with his right knee and it would take 2–4 weeks for it to heal.
 Piétrus was waived by the Suns on December 22, 2011.